-On 1 January 2023, BNM will discontinue the publication of the 2- and 12-month KLIBOR tenors, which are the least referenced rates in the market for financial contracts.
-The remaining 1-, 3- and 6-month KLIBOR tenors will be reviewed in the second half of 2022.
+On 1 January 2023, BNM has discontinued the publication of the 2- and 12-month KLIBOR tenors, which are the least referenced rates in the market for financial contracts.
 The Financial Markets Committee ("FMC") will engage the ISDA to ensure continuity of KLIBOR derivatives contracts in the event of a temporary or permanent discontinuation of KLIBOR publication.